SkipTransit/mturk-suite/README.md

 Congratulations, you have successfully installed Mturk Suite!

 # How to upgrade
-**If you deleted the folder from when you installed Mturk Suite the first time, you will have to delete the extension and repeat the intall steps**
+**If you deleted the folder from when you installed Mturk Suite the first time, you will have to delete the extension and repeat the install steps**

 1. Download Mturk Suite as a .zip by clicking the "Clone or download" button and choosing "Download Zip"
 2. Extract the downloaded file where the old file already is and choose replace all.